bytecodealliance/wasm-tools/crates/wasm-compose/README.md

 ## Overview

-`wasm-compose` is a tool for composing [WebAssembly components](https://github.com/webassembly/component-model) from other WebAssembly components.
+`wasm-compose` is a library for composing [WebAssembly components](https://github.com/webassembly/component-model) from other WebAssembly components.

+It is made available as the `compose` subcommand of `wasm-tools`.

 ## Implementation status